filipw/Strathweb.CacheOutput/README.md

  - *MustRevalidate* (corresponds to MustRevalidate HTTP header - indicates whether the origin server requires revalidation of a cache entry on any subsequent use when the cache entry becomes stale)
  - *ExcludeQueryStringFromCacheKey* (do not vary cache by querystring values)
- - *ServerTimeSpan* (time how long the response should be cached on the server side)
+ - *ServerTimeSpan* (time in seconds how long the response should be cached on the server side)
  - *AnonymousOnly* (cache enabled only for requests when Thread.CurrentPrincipal is not set)

 Additionally, the library is setting ETags for you, and keeping them unchanged for the duration of the caching period.